the mandela entrepreneurs Program

 Discussing business ideas with our advising team and get connected to business service providers for specific needs (i.e legal, web development, etc)

 Workshop graduates gain access to One-on-One Advising, a vetted business development support network, and low-cost capital.
-Our one-on-one advising program serves limited-resource entrepreneurs looking to dive deeper into finalizing a business plan, developing financials and planned growth projections.
-Mandela also provides tailored support for launching or growing their food business.
+Our one-on-one advising program serves limited-resource entrepreneurs looking to dive deeper into developing specific business goals, such as finalizing a business plan, developing financials and planned growth projections, building a marketing plan, etc. Mandela also provides tailored support for launching or growing their food business.

 Our advisors serve as a sounding board, accountability support, and long-term partner.
 Entrepreneurs who are accepted into Mandela's advising program gain access to bi-monthly advising sessions, with the intention readying them to take part in vetted sector specific business development or acceleration programs, and / or access to capital through Mandela's Community Capital programs.
 For food-based entrepreneurs, Mandela can provide unique guidance regarding commercial kitchens, standard operating procedures, health permitting, recipe development, etc.